Email in a LAN

 NetMail can be downloaded free of charge as a ZIP file.
 The clients can be used via network, ISDN, modem or GSM.
 During an update installation, the configuration is completely preserved, uninstalling the previous version is not necessary.

-Download – Ca. 8 MB, Client 7.02 und Gateway 3.60 January 2021.
+Download– Approx. 8 MB, Client 8.05c and Gateway 4.02 from December 2021, switchable German and English.
 Some functions require that you have an own domain.
 Please also read the following paragraph “Installation in 10 minutes”..
 Free add-on modules like SMTP server, RSS client and DynDNS updater can be found on our NetMail tips page.

 You need administrator rights to install.
 After unpacking e.g. with Winzip into an empty temporary directory like c:\Temp please start the program SETUP created there.
 It then installs the software into another directory, e.g. c:\Shamrock\NetMail.
 Please answer any security queries with Yes.
 Software and documentation can then be found in the Start menu under Programs – NetMail.
 You can then delete the files in the temporary directory.